Living in a Child's Dream

 "Living in a Child's Dream" is a song by Australian rock group, the Masters Apprentices.
-It was released in August 1967 on Astor Records as the lead single from the band's second EP The Masters Apprentices Vol. 2.
+It was released in August 1967 on Astor Records as the lead single from the band's second extended play, The Masters Apprentices Vol. 2.
 The track was written by the group's guitarist, Mick Bower.
 It peaked at No. 9 on the Go-Set national singles charts.

 Background

 In February 1967 the Masters Apprentices relocated to Melbourne from Adelaide, and in June they issued their debut self-titled album on Astor Records.
-It was recorded at the newly-opened Armstrong Studios in South Melbourne and was nominally produced by staff producer, Dick Heming.
+It was recorded at the newly opened Armstrong Studios in South Melbourne and was nominally produced by staff producer, Dick Heming.
 According to lead singer, Jim Keays, Heming's input was limited and most of the production was by audio engineer, Roger Savage, with considerable input from Ian Meldrum.

 In August 1967 the band released "Living in a Child's Dream" which reached the top ten in most state capitals and peaked at No. 9 on Go-Sets National Top 40.

 The track was written by the group's guitarist, Mick Bower.
 Australian musicologist, Ian McFarlane, described it as "blissful psychedelic pop."
 Fellow music journalist, Ed Nimmervoll, opined that it "saw the first dramatic shift in direction for the [band], this time offering a melodic pop piece with psychedelic lyrics.
 With a national top ten hit on their hands [they] were now one of the most popular groups in the country."
 It was voted Australian Song of the Year by Go-Set readers.